-The latest news in construction from Hong Kong
+Construction round-up: latest industry news from Hong Kong and Asia

 Skycity airport retail complex set for HK$20 billion investment